 The choice of medicine may depend on the time of day when your headaches tend to occur.
 Some people may need a combination of two or three medicines.
 Keeping track of your symptoms can help your doctor determine the proper medicine.
-You can keep track by using a headache diary (What is a PDF document?) .
+You can keep track by using a headache diary .

 If you don't get headaches often, you may only need to take medicines after the headaches begin.
 If you get headaches often, you may need to take medicines daily during a cluster period to prevent a future headache or reduce the number of headaches in a cycle.